Car Accident Damages

 A damage cap limits the amount of damages an individual could recover in a case and is set by the state.

-It goes up a little bit each year for inflation.
+The damage cap increases a little bit each year for inflation.

 What are Punitive Damages?